Why we have partnered with Kayak

 2. Be flexible with flight dates and times

 It’s always good to be a bit flexible with departure and return dates.
 The cheapest days to fly are often Tuesdays, Wednesdays and Saturdays.
-You can use Skyscanner’s “find lowest prices” tool to show a graph of how fares vary around your selected departure date.
+You can use Kayak to find flexible dates.

 Flights at inconvenient times are also usually cheaper, but may mean additional costs if (for example) there’s no public transport on arrival.
 It’s even better to be flexible about the time of year since airlines charge more when most people want to travel, such as during school holidays or when the weather in a destination is particularly good.